shaojiawei07/VL-VFE/README.md

 * The variational feature encoding (VFE) proposed in this paper can be achieved by replacing the function `self.gamma_mu = gamma_function()` with a vector `self.mu = nn.Parameter(torch.ones(args.intermediate_dim))` and fixing the channel noise level in the training process.

 * Known problem: The loss may become `NaN` when training the network on the CIFAR dataset.

+* (2023-Jan-19) I have corrected some typos and updated the paper on arxiv.